dustinpfister/blog_posts/_posts/canvas-example-ball-bounce.md

 categories: canvas
 layout: post
 id: 592
-updated: 2020-01-14 20:03:54
+updated: 2020-01-14 20:07:34
-version: 1.1
+version: 1.2
 ---

-The subject of bouncing a ball around a canvas is a typical canvas example.
+The subject of bouncing a ball around a canvas is a typical canvas example for most beginners.
+However even it you have been at it with canvas and javaScript for a while, this is one topic I find myself coming back to now and then.

+In this post I will be going over some code that I put together for a basic bouncing ball canvas example.

 <!-- more -->